idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 !---

+## Geochemistry

+Solves geochemical models.
+The capabilities include:

+- Equilibrium aqueous systems
+- Redox disequilibrium
+- Sorption and surface complexation
+- Kinetics
+- All of the above combined with fluid and heat transport

+It is designed to interface easily with the porous flow module so that complicated reactive transport scenarios can be studied.

+!--

 ## Heat Conduction

 Basic utilities for solving the transient heat conduction equation:

 !equation
 \rho c_p \pf{T}{t} - \nabla\cdot k \nabla T - s = 0

+Also contains capability for generalized heat transfer.
+Will likely be renamed heat transfer in the future, accordingly.

 !---